expo/expo-google-app-auth/README.md

 # expo-google-app-auth

-Source code for the deprecated expo-google-app-auth package.
-Deprecated in favor of expo-auth-session.
+Source code for the deprecated `expo-google-app-auth` package.
+Deprecated in favor of `expo-auth-session`.